HKey/gwip/README.md

                              A number means the number of pixels, a percentage means the percentage of the desktop width or height.
+    --ignore-decoration      Ignore window decoration for calcurating
+                             the window size and the window position.
+                             If this opton is set, xprop is not necessary to run gwip.
     --xdotool=<cmd>          Command of xdotool. [default: xdotool]
     --xwininfo=<cmd>         Command of xwininfo. [default: xwininfo]
+    --xprop=<cmd>            Command of xprop. [default: xprop]

 Commands:
     move